Hike to L'Estartit

 "Quark," said a German girl.
 "We're talking about quark."

-It turns out quark is a type of cheese with the taste and texture of yoghurt.
-In my defence, they were pronouncing it just like 'fuck'.
+It turned out quark is a type of cheese with the taste and texture of yoghurt.
+In my defence, they were pronouncing 'quark' just like 'fuck'.

 - a hot guy from the group today (not me)

-- a creepy guy called Piero who tells all the girls they're beautiful and sends them private messages that say things like "I hope you have a good day today"
+- a creepy guy called Piero who tells all the girls they're beautiful and sends them private messages that say things like "I hope you had a good day today"

 They probably talk about me when I'm not there.
 I imagine it's like this: